Parallels Between "The Fall" of Adapa in the Adapa and the Southwind Myth and "The Fall" of Adam in Genesis 3:1-24

 My thoughts: If Clay is correct that atru means "abundant, surplus, excess" and khasasu means "to think, to reflect, to be mindful of," could perhaps this epithet be describing the fact that Adapa was "EXCEEDINGLY MINDFUL" of Ea's instructions to him to NOT consume the "bread and water of death" to be offered him by Anu?
 Thus because he was "exceedingly-mindful" he and mankind lost out on a chance to obtain immortality?
 Adam in Genesis was NOT "exceedingly-mindful" of Yahweh's warning NOT to eat of the Tree of Knowledge of Good and Evil.

-Perhaps the Mesopotamian "Noah," Ziusudra or Utnapishtim was called Atra-khasis because he was "exceedingly-mindful" of Ea's instructions: to build a boat and to save self, family and the seed of all animals, thus assuring a replenishment of the earth upon the Flood's demise?
+Perhaps the Mesopotamian "Noah," Ziusudra or Utnapishtim was called Atra-khasis because he was "exceedingly-mindful" of Ea's instructions (like Adapa): to build a boat and to save self, family and the seed of all animals, thus assuring a replenishment of the earth upon the Flood's demise?

 Professor Bottero on the meaning of Adapa: